Fraunhofer-IIS/libjapi/README.md

 # libjapi

-libjapi is a universal JSON API library.
+libjapi is a universal JSON to C API library.
 It receives newline-delimited JSON (NDJSON) messages via TCP and calls registered C functions.
 A JSON response is returned for each request.
-Furthermore, it is also possible to create push services, which push custom JSON messages to the clients subscribed to them.
+Furthermore, it is also possible to create push services, which asynchronously push JSON messages to the clients subscribed to them.

 ## Documentation
 The documentation can be found [here](http://ks-ip-lib.git01.iis.fhg.de/software/libjapi/doc/html/index.html).